Jaseci-Labs/jaseci/docs/docs/internals/spec/arch.md

 Jaseci 2 will introduce a new abstraction that represents a neural network model within the Jaseci runtime stack.
 This abstraction will build upon and extend the existing ONNX model standard and inference execution approach, providing a more generalizable and extensible framework.
 By leveraging the strengths of ONNX, Jaseci 2 ensures compatibility with various model types while enabling updates to fundamental compute patterns in a modular and orthogonal manner.
 The integration of this new abstraction enhances Jaseci's capabilities in machine learning and deep learning domains.

-## New Abstraction to incoporate GenAI Abilities to Programming (NeuroSymbolic Programming)
-Jaclang will be extended to support a new abstraction that simplifies the development of llm applications.
-With the introduction of the `with <language_model>` syntax, developers can easily activate this abstraction by placing it after any ability.
-This new feature eliminates the need for explicit prompting and allows for a more streamlined coding experience.
-It's important to note that when using this ability, the return will be handled by the abstraction itself, removing the need for an explicit ability body.

 ## Enhanced Orthogonality and Modularity

 In Jaseci 2, all novel abstractions will be reorganized, simplified, and extended to enhance orthogonality and modularity.
 This reorganization aims to streamline the development process and improve the maintainability of codebases.
 Two specific examples of these changes include: